"Cum calculo mundatus ignito", cleaned with a burning coal, for some sense of the what how and the calculus in quale quid. In quale quid would mean

 What heliocentrism and its theory of gravity

-fail to address is that particles and atoms, "corpuscles" as Newton terms them, exist uniquely in many different species and variously charged fields and clouds, and are overabundant, almost everywhere, yet their existence by mere accumulation alone is not
+fail to address is that particles and atoms, "corpuscles" as Newton terms them, exist uniquely in many different species, variously charged fields, and clouds, and are overabundant, almost "everywhere", yet their existence is not enough to fill the void and

-enough to give rise to form.
-Particles and atoms by themselves do not give rise to the integration and separation of forms.
+give rise to form and the virtues of substance.
+A cloud of steam does not make a steamboat, and particles by themselves do not give rise to the integration and separation of forms.
 There is something more than the thread itself to make the fabric and design.

 "Quis id coxit coquus?" what cook prepared this?(6)